Eugen Bleuler

 Eugen Bleuler’s Professional Career

 Bleuler studied medicine at the University of Zurich, graduating in 1881.
 Thereafter, he obtained his doctorate while working as a medical assistant at the Waldau Hospital in Bern.
 In 1884, he left his post and embarked on a year-long study trip.
-He visited Salpetiere Hospital in Paris participating in Jean-Martin Charcot lectures.
+He visited Salpetiere Hospital in Paris, participating in Jean-Martin Charcot lectures.

 Upon returning to Switzerland, he briefly worked as an assistant to Auguste Forel at the University Hospital of Psychiatry in Zurich, known as “Burghölzli.”
-Forel was known for his contributions to hypnosis which influenced the development of psychoanalysis by Sigmund Freud.
+Forel was known for his contributions to hypnosis that influenced the development of psychoanalysis by Sigmund Freud.

 Burghölzli Hospital